Caserio La Peña Water Supply and Storage Project – El Salvador

 Peace Corps Volunteer Directing Project

-Bringing water to both public facilities of the school will have great impact in improved hygiene, sanitation, and health.
+Bringing water to both public facilities of the school will have a great impact on improved hygiene, sanitation, and health.

 The large commitment from the community for labor and additional funding to complete the project ensures that the benefits of this project will be sustained far into the future.